 Achilles injury therapy can help with soft tissue pain, like from achilles tendinitis, and soft tissue remodeling following an achilles injury.
 Initial phases of treatment goal on reducing pain and inflammation, and PT sessions progress to both stretching and strengthening the achilles and gastrocnemius complex (the calf).
 Additionally, since weak quadriceps and a poor ability to load the leg with eccentric forces can cause undue loading of the achilles, quadriceps strengthening must be incorporated into the treatment plan.

 Our Physical Therapists at Stride Strong Physical Therapy evaluate and treat patients one-on-one for 45 minute to 1 hour sessions, so that we are to give the needed attention to fully rehabilitate foot injuries.

 Not all injuries should be treated simply at the site of pain, but a skilled physical therapist must be able to identify the causes of the injury - and this often requires us to pan out and view the whole body as a movement system.
 At Stride Strong Physical Therapy, we are able to perform in-depth gait analyses that allow us to hone in on weak structures that contribute to foot pain and chronic injuries.
 Maybe that’s why folks end up seeing us after their first physical therapists failed to catch what we’re able to detect.

 Injuries in the foot often hint to a weakness of another larger structure up the kinetic chain, into the knee or hips.
 During our foot injury therapy we take the time to educate patients on how to modify their activity levels and footwear to promote long-term gains in prevent re-injury.
-If you are suffering from foot problems, don’t hesitate and waste time – call us and come visit on of our convenient Portland Physcial Therapy Clinics today!
+If you are suffering from foot problems, don’t hesitate and waste time – call us and come visit one of our convenient locations in Sellwood, Beaverton, and Hillsboro today!